-As we begin the second Sunday of Advent in this strange year of 2020, you might wonder if you can really have peace.
+As we begin the second Sunday of Advent after many strange years starting with covid in 2020, you might wonder if you can really have peace.
 The answer is YES!

 This year has brought me much grief as I lost a job and ministry that was emotionally invested in.
 Up until the day we separated ways, there I experienced much turmoil and conflict.
 Covid 19, political unrest and social injustice were the least of my concerns.
 Not to say they were completely unimportant, but my trials came from deep grief.

 Maybe you’ve experienced turmoil, conflict, grief this year and think peace is impossible.